emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-4-10-Multi-Period Inventory Planning with Stochastic Demand Using Python.md

 Demand Distribution for each Product.

-There is differences in the demands for milk and dark chocolates (see Figure 3).
+There is differences in the demands for milk and dark chocolates.
+Figure 3 illustrates demand distribution.

 | ![_config.yml]({{ site.baseurl }}/images/Multi-Period Inventory Planning with Stochastic Demand Using Python/demand_distribution.png) |
 |:--:|